nginxinc/nginx-basics-workshops/labs/lab6/readme.md

 As part of your Dockerfile, your NGINX Plus container already has the added `NGINX Java Script and NGINX Prometheus dynamic module` installed during the build process.
 Refer to the Dockerfile if you want to check it out.

+1. Ensure you are in the `lab6` folder.
+Using a Terminal, run Docker Compose to build and run all the containers.

+    ```bash
+     cd lab6
+     docker compose up --force-recreate
+    ```

 1. Edit your `nginx.conf` file, you will make 2 changes.

     - Uncomment Line #8 to enable the `ngx_http_js_module` module.